Political Anthropology; Islam; Normative Change; Popular Culture; Human Rights; Minorities; Decision-Making

 His PhD thesis on the rise of pop-Islamism in Malaysia received the Frobenius Society’s Research Award for Germany's best anthropological dissertation of 2012 and was published by Routledge in 2014 under the title Islam, Politics and Youth in Malaysia: The Pop-Islamist Reinvention of PAS.
 An article on the same topic received a Commendation from the peer-reviewed journal Indonesia and the Malay World in its Young Scholar Competition 2014.
 He received the John A. Lent Prize 2018 from the Association for Asian Studies (AAS) for a paper peresented at the AAS 2017 Conference outlining the Emmy Noether project's approach.

 His publications cover a wide range of topics related to Islam, politics and socio-cultural transformations in Southeast Asia.
 He is also keenly interested in transregional and comparative perspectives, and intends to extend his work beyond Southeast Asia in the future.

 Why Law & Anthropology?

 I am fascinated by the phenomenon of normative change and how different forms of normativity, including formalized and non-formalized ones, interact and are socially (re-)produced – particularly when it comes to religious truth claims that are presented as unchanging and eternal by some involved actors.
 The methodological and epistemic foci of anthropology are most suitable for investigating such socio-legal questions, especially in the ‘messy’ realities of everyday life that interest me most.

 In my view, as academic disciplines, law and anthropology can benefit greatly from transdisciplinary exchange; unfortunately, this endeavour is still rarely pursued.
-The Department of Law and Anthropology at the MPI is a genuine trailblazer in pushing this project forward, which makes it the ideal place for me to conduct my research on the bureaucratization of Islam and its socio-legal dimensions in Southeast Asia.
+The Department of Law and Anthropology at the MPI is a genuine trailblazer in pushing this project forward, which makes it an exciting place for me to conduct my research on the bureaucratization of Islam in Southeast Asia.